Skip to main content

 Selected file names are affected by the selected_file_names_override and new_file_names_only attributes.

-• stale : bool - Whether the data source is stale.
+• supports_project_db : bool - Whether the datasource supports the project database.

 Static methods